Vandyboyxiscool/WHSTechNotes/journal.md

 | Tobias      | Shrimp Ceviche | French Apple Cake |
 | Leanne      | Beef Wellington| Raspberry Tiramisu|

+# November 10, 2025
+This semester has been a challenge for me both mentally and spiritually.
+I've grown and learned from my struggle though.
+I learned that doing the things that make me happy is very important for my success in school.
+I can sometimes get so overworked with school that I stop making time to do the things I like, and I feel so overworked that I let myself put other things over my happiness.
+This semester wasn't all bad though, I had fun, and this year has been the best year i've had in a long time.
+Now that i've grown from my experiences so far fall term, I feel more prepared than ever to tackle this year in the spring.

 # November 17, 2025
 Yes I am looking forward to Thanksgiving Break.
 This break will give me long needed rest from school and allow me to spend time with my family.